-The most important thing is the habit.
+The most important thing is habit.
 If you are getting into the habit of paying yourself first, this will bring you so much!
-You will get the feeling that you are taking control of your finances, which will bring you the feeling of freedom!
+You will get the feeling that you are taking control of your finances, which will bring you a sense of freedom!

 How do you put it into practice?